Dayana Mendoza

-Dayana Sabrina Mendoza Uribe (/es/; née Moncada; born 1 June 1986) is a Venezuelan actress, model, film producer, director, and beauty queen.
-She is the winner of the titles of Miss Venezuela 2007 and Miss Universe 2008.
+Dayana Sabrina Mendoza Uribe (/es/; née Moncada; born 1 June 1986) is a Venezuelan actress, model, film producer, director, and former beauty queen.
+She is most notably known for winning the Miss Universe 2008 pageant.

-Dayana Mendoza, in 2012, participated in The Celebrity Apprentice, hosted by then real estate developer Donald Trump.
+Mendoza is also widely known for participating in The Celebrity Apprentice 5 in 2012.
 In 2018, she ventured as a producer and director of films.

-Personal life
+Early life

-Dayana Mendoza, was born in Caracas to Willy Mendoza and María Moncada, from the states of Táchira and Aragua (Venezuela), respectively.
+Dayana Sabrina Mendoza Moncada, was born on 1 June 1986 in Caracas, Venezuela to Willy Mendoza and María Moncada, from the states of Táchira and Aragua respectively.

 Mendoza was once kidnapped in Venezuela, and stated that its psychological trauma taught her to remain poised under pressure.

 In 2001, she signed with Elite Model Management after being Top 15 semifinalist at the Elite Model Look International 2001 held in Nice, France.